Bitten by a Dog?

-According to Washington state law, the owner of a dog is liable for any injuries the dog inflicts, so long as the victim is in a public place or lawfully in a private place, and the victim did not provoke the dog.
-Landlords are generally projected from liability, except in cases where the landlord is the keeper or harborer of the dog.
+According to Washington state law, the owner of a dog is liable for any injuries the dog inflicts; so long as the victim is in a public place; or lawfully in a private place, and also, the victim did not provoke the dog.
+Landlords are generally projected from liability; except in cases where the landlord is the keeper or also, harborer of the dog.

-Contact a Seattle dog bite lawyer today.
-Call 844-977-1900 to schedule a FREE initial case review, submit an online case review form today, or chat with a live representative.
+So, contact a Seattle dog bite lawyer today.
+Call 844-977-1900 to schedule a FREE initial case review; submit an online case review form today; or chat with a live representative.